 Dilute it to a colour of weak tea.

 Banana peel is such a treat for plants, especially roses.
 They’re packed with potassium, phosphorus and calcium.
-You can make a banana peel fertiliser in a few different ways.
+You can make a banana peel fertilizer in a few different ways.

 - Banana peel tea: Soak 2-3 banana peels in 600ml water for a few days, the minerals will leach into the water and you can use the water as it is for your plants, no need to dilute.
 Give the soaked peels to your worms or put in the compost